rahulmr/webautomation-samples/README.txt

-Repository contains sample projects that use WebAutomation framework.
+Repository contains sample projects which use WebAutomation framework.

 YoutubeTests
 - Simple tests for youtube using the WebAutomation framework.